Defra-Data-Science-Centre-of-Excellence/DefraUtils/.github/CONTRIBUTING.md

 * All functions must include an `@author` tag in the `roxygen2` comments.
 This must include the authors name and email address, in case of issues.

 * All functions must have been appropriately unit tested.
 It is advised to use `testthat` to unit testing of your changes.

+* When adding a new function, please name the `.R` file with the name of the function or an informative name for a group of functions.